-BIE's mission is to provide quality education opportunities from early childhood through life in accordance with a tribe's needs for cultural and economic well-being, in keeping with the wide diversity of Indian tribes as distinct cultural and governmental entities.
+The BIE's mission is to provide quality education opportunities from early childhood through life in accordance with a tribe's needs for cultural and economic well-being, in keeping with the wide diversity of Indian tribes as distinct cultural and governmental entities.
 To better support this mission, the BIE began the process in 2020 of administering a unique science assessment.
 BIE Science was scheduled to have its first administration in Spring 2021, and due to unforeseen constraints, used the New Mexico Assessment of Science Readiness assessments.
-Beginning in 2022, BIE administered a unique science assessment separate from any other state, the BIE Science Assessment.
-After its first administration in Spring 2022, BIE Science had its second administration in Spring 2023 and continues to work with Cognia to continue developing culturally relevant items and test forms.
+Beginning in 2022, the BIE administered a unique science assessment separate from any other state, the BIE Science Assessment.
+After its first administration in Spring 2022, BIE Science had its second administration in Spring 2023, third administration in Spring 2024 and continues to work with Cognia to continue developing culturally relevant items and test forms.
 BIE Schools have the option to test both online and on paper, depending on their specific technology access and needs.

-The window for the 2023 BIE Science administration with Cognia was April 3-May 12, 2023.
+The window for the 2024 BIE Science administration with Cognia was March 11-April 19, 2024.